Aindhaam Thalaimurai Sidha Vaidhiya Sigamani: Plot

-The movie starts off with Sigamani as a young student refusing to go to school.
+The film begins with Sigamani, a young student, refusing to go to school.
 His father, after having heated arguments with the school teacher, says his son does not have to go to school.
 Thus, Sigamani grows up illiterate and uneducated.
-After 25 years, he has grown up to be a siddha vaithiyar, following his family's roots.
+After 25 years, he has grown up to be a siddha specialist, following his family's roots.
 There is also a marriage broker in this story, Vijay Sethupathy, who tries hard to find an educated girl for Sigamani, but he is unable to.
 Due to the fact that Sigamani is uneducated, he is easily cheated by his friends.
 His only trustable friend is Paalpandi.
 In desperation to marry an educated girl, Sigamani plans to wait outside a college to find a girl to love.
 He then sees Nandini and decides to go after her.
 One day, Sigamani and Paalpandi follow Nandini and end up in her house.
 After listening to an unknown phone call, Nandini's father Chinnadurai mistakes Sigamani to be a doctor who has studied MBBS and arranges for the marriage, which also takes place successfully and Sigamani is happy as his dream of marrying an educated girl has come true.
 Before the interval, Ravichandar places another major twist in the story to keep the audience in the edge of their seats.

 Production

 In December 2013, it was reported that Bharath and Nandita would come together for a comedy film to be directed by L. G. Ravichandran.
 Bharath's character was inspired by a relative of Ravichandran.
 As part of their research, the makers met various siddha practitioners across Tamil Nadu.
 Over twenty comedy actors notably joined the film, increasing its scale.
-Filming locations included Dindigul, Palani and Pollachi.
+Filming locations included Palani and Pollachi.

 Soundtrack

 The soundtrack was composed by Simon.
 It also featured Vijay Antony singing a complete song for the first time, for a composer other than himself.
+The album launch was held on 2 July 2014.
 The audio was released by veteran director K. Balachander.
-The launch of the film's album was held on 2 July 2014.
-Karthik Srinivasan of Milliblog stated "Simon continues to show promise after Ainthu Ainthu Ainthu!".
+Karthik of Milliblog stated, "Simon continues to show promise after Ainthu Ainthu Ainthu!".